-Mathematics and Statistics: Topics of interest include research on the mathematical foundations of cryptographic protocols.
-In particular, research into the questions arising out of the development of secure post-quantum cryptographic methods such as those based on lattices, codes, multivariate functions, and supersingular isogenies; research into cryptographically effective multilinear maps; and novel applications of statistics and probability to security and privacy problems, such as intrusion detection and differential privacy.
-SaTC encourages collaborations between security researchers and mathematical scientists.
+Mathematics and Statistics: SaTC encourages the participation of mathematical scientists.
+Topics of interest include research on the mathematical foundations of cryptographic protocols, in particular, research into the questions arising out of the development of secure post-quantum cryptographic methods such as those based on lattices, codes, multivariate functions, and supersingular isogenies; cryptographically effective multilinear maps; as well as novel applications of statistics and probability to security and privacy problems, such as intrusion detection and differential privacy.

-Networking, Wired and Wireless: Topics of interest include research on communication and network system security, including but not limited to information-theoretic security for wireless systems; jamming attack and defense; covert channel detection; anonymization and privacy methods; secure localization and location privacy; cross-layer methods for enhancing security and privacy; distributed denial-of-service (DDoS) attack and defense; key management and public key infrastructure (PKI) for networks; security and privacy in the home, enterprise, data center, cloud networks, software-defined networking (SDN), optical and Internet-scale and IoT-scale networks; as well as security and privacy in wireless networks, mobile sensing systems, cognitive radio, and dynamic spectrum access systems.
-Also of interest are anonymizing (e.g., onion routing) networks, anti-censorship, crowdsourcing security and privacy, network measurement and modeling for advancing security and privacy, networked systems and mobile applications that rely on a secure communication substrate.
+Networking, Wired and Wireless: Topics of interest include research on communication and network system security, including but not limited to security and privacy for wireless systems; jamming attack and defense; covert channel detection; anonymization and privacy methods; secure localization and location privacy; cross-layer methods for enhancing security and privacy; distributed denial-of-service (DDoS) attack and defense; key management and public key infrastructure (PKI) for networks; security and privacy in the home, enterprise, data center, cloud networks, software-defined networking (SDN), optical and Internet-scale and IoT-scale networks; as well as security and privacy in mobile sensing systems, future Internet architectures and next-generation cellular networks, cognitive radio, and dynamic spectrum access systems.
+Also of interest are anonymizing (e.g., onion routing) networks, anti-censorship, network forensics, cyber insurance and risk management, network measurement and modeling for advancing security and privacy, and networked systems and mobile applications that rely on a secure communication substrate.
 Research on analysis techniques and large-scale measurement of the security and privacy associated with social networking applications, tools, and infrastructures are also in scope.

-Privacy, Applied and Theory: Topics of interest include a range of privacy-related subjects: from theoretical to experimental, from computational to social and behavioral, from usability to accountability, and from understanding the human perception of privacy to devising practical tools and systems that mitigate privacy concerns.
+Privacy, Applied and Theory: Topics of interest include a range of privacy-related subjects: from theoretical to experimental, from computational to social and behavioral, from usability to accountability, and from understanding the human perception of privacy to devising practical tools and systems that mitigate privacy concerns while retaining high utility.
 There are many types of private information that may be of concern, ranging from personal health records to online activities and social media postings, from the anonymity of network communications to the anonymity of financial transactions, and from structured relational records to spatial-temporal data to unstructured text.
 The broad spectrum of private data in turn calls for a wide variety of scientific methods that are often interdisciplinary in nature, spanning mathematical, statistical, computational, social, behavioral, and economic sciences.
-Research on privacy that addresses not only the proper understanding, management, and protection of private information, but also the interplay of privacy and other complex social and technological challenges in building a secure and trustworthy cyberspace is also of interest.
-Examples include privacy issues arising from identity management, cloud computing, big data applications, surveillance, forensics, censorship, crowdsourcing, social networks, and behavioral targeting, among many others.
+Research on privacy that addresses not only the proper understanding, management, and protection of private information, but also the interplay of privacy with complex social, technical, and regulatory challenges in building a secure and trustworthy cyberspace is also of interest.
+Examples include privacy issues arising from identity management, cloud computing, big data and ML applications, surveillance, forensics, censorship, crowdsourcing, social networks, and behavioral targeting, among many others.